 Installed size (on reference hardware): 0.40 MB, 17 files

-Dependencies (build time detected): 00-dirtree alsa-lib audiofile bash binutils coreutils curl diffutils faac faad ffmpeg findutils flac gawk gcc glib glibc grep jack lame libao libid3tag libidn libmad libmpcdec libogg libsamplerate libtheora libvorbis linux-header m4 make mdnsresponder net-tools openssl pkgconfig sed sqlite sysfiles tar valgrind x264 zlib
+Dependencies (build time detected): 00-dirtree alsa-lib audiofile binutils coreutils curl diffutils faac faad ffmpeg findutils flac gawk glib grep jack lame libao libid3tag libidn libmad libmpcdec libogg libsamplerate libtheora libvorbis linux-header m4 make mdnsresponder net-tools openssl pkgconfig sed sqlite sysfiles tar valgrind x264 zlib

 Installed files (on reference hardware):